What is a Community?

 Which Salesforce license types can I use with TaskRay in Communities?

-TaskRay is compatible with Customer Community, Customer Community Plus, Partner Community, and Employee Community license types.
+TaskRay is compatible with Customer Community, Customer Community Plus, Partner Community, Lightning External Apps, and Lightning External Apps Plus license types.

 Can I use the Customer Communities (not Plus) license type?

-Yes.
-TaskRay is compatible with the base Customer Community license type.
+Yes, TaskRay is compatible with the Customer Community license type.
 Please see the Add TaskRay Community Members article for more information.

 Can I use Sharing Sets in a TaskRay Community?